Our data transformation

 Head of Central Data Science

-Boehringer Ingelheim’s Head of Central Data Science, Brigitte Fuhr joined the team to make a difference to patients’ lives.
-Now she’s working on a global program that will transform our ability to develop breakthrough treatments.
+Brigitte Fuhr, our Head of Central Data Science, joined our team to make millions of lives better.
+Now she’s working on a global program that will transform our ability to develop ground-breaking treatments.

 In 2017, when I was considering leaving my data science position in the aviation industry to work in the pharmaceutical industry, for Boehringer Ingelheim, I asked myself one question: “Do you want to keep optimizing flight schedules, or do you want to save lives?”
 I enjoyed my work in aviation, but I was struck by the personal difference I could make in fighting diseases.
 In the end, it was an easy decision.